 As tenapanor is a first-in-class drug, there is a higher likelihood that approval may not be attained as compared to a class of drugs with approved products.
-Although tenapanor met the primary endpoints in all of the three Phase 3 clinical trials evaluating tenapanor for the control of serum phosphorus in adult patients with CKD on dialysis, the FDA requested additional analyses of the clinical data submitted in our NDA in order to more fully evaluate our clinical data, including as compared to approved therapies.
-The submission of the new analyses was determined to be a major amendment to our NDA, and resulted in a three month extension of our PDUFA date.
-There can be no assurances that we will receive regulatory approval to market tenapanor for the control of serum phosphorus in adult patients with CKD on dialysis or for any other related indication.
-The FDA, after consideration of our submission may issue a CRL.
-Further, it may not be possible or practicable to demonstrate, or if approved, to market tenapanor on the basis of certain of the benefits we believe tenapanor possesses.
-If the number of patients in the market for tenapanor based on the approved indication or the price that the market can bear is not as significant as we estimate, or if we are not able to secure adequate coverage and reimbursement for tenapanor, we may not generate sufficient revenue from sales of tenapanor for the control of serum phosphorus in adult patients with CKD on dialysis or for any other related indication, if approved, or for IBS-C if commercialized.
-There can be no assurance that tenapanor will ever generate income from sales of tenapanor.
-If we are not successful in obtaining approval for tenapanor for the control of serum phosphorus or for any other related indication, or we are not successful in commercializing tenapanor, or are significantly delayed in doing so, our business will be materially harmed.
+Although tenapanor met the primary endpoints in all of the three Phase 3 clinical trials evaluating tenapanor for the control of serum phosphorus in adult patients with CKD on dialysis, we received a CRL from the FDA in July 2021 indicating that the magnitude of the treatment effect observed in our Phase 3 clinical trials was small and unclear of clinical significance.
+We intend to request a Type A meeting as soon as possible.
+However, there can be no assurances that we will receive regulatory approval to market tenapanor for the Hyperphosphatemia Indication.
+Further, even if approved, it may not be possible to market tenapanor on the basis of certain of the benefits we believe tenapanor possesses.
+If the number of patients in the market for tenapanor based on the approved indication or the price that the market can bear is not as significant as we estimate, or if we are not able to secure adequate coverage and reimbursement for tenapanor, we may not generate sufficient revenue from sales of tenapanor for the Hyperphosphatemia Indication, if approved, or for IBS-C, if commercialized.
+There can be no assurance that tenapanor will ever be successfully commercialized or that we will ever generate income from sales of tenapanor.
+If we are not successful in obtaining approval for tenapanor for the Hyperphosphatemia Indication, or we are not successful in commercializing tenapanor for any approved indication, or are significantly delayed in doing so, our business will be materially harmed.

-Even if we are successful in obtaining regulatory approval for tenapanor for the control of serum phosphorus or for any other related indication, and tenapanor is ultimately commercialized for any approved indications, tenapanor may never achieve market acceptance, sufficient third-party coverage or reimbursement, or commercial success, which will depend, in part, upon the degree of acceptance among physicians, patients, patient advocacy groups, health care payors and the medical community.
+Even if we determine to commercialize tenapanor for IBS-C, or are successful in obtaining regulatory approval for tenapanor for the Hyperphosphatemia Indication, and tenapanor is ultimately commercialized for any approved indications, tenapanor may never achieve market acceptance, sufficient third-party coverage or reimbursement, or commercial success, which will depend, in part, upon the degree of acceptance among physicians, patients, patient advocacy groups, health care payors and the medical community.

-Market acceptance of tenapanor for IBS-C and, in the event that marketing approval is obtained, for the control of serum phosphorus or for another other related indication, depends on a number of factors, including:
+Market acceptance of tenapanor for IBS-C and, in the event that marketing approval is obtained, for the Hyperphosphatemia Indication, depends on a number of factors, including: